EAP and Psychosocial Hazards: Understanding Your Legal Responsibility as an Employer in Australia

 What Are Psychosocial Hazards in the Workplace?

-It is possible for a worker's mental health to be negatively impacted by what are known as psychosocial risks that are present in the workplace.
-Even though they are not as evident as physical dangers, they can be just as dangerous anyhow.
-Some of the factors that might put you at danger include having an excessive amount of work to complete, not being aware of your position, not having sufficient assistance, being bullied or harassed, not being able to adapt effectively to change, not being aware of whether or not your job will be safe, and the emotional stress that comes from dealing with customers or unpleasant situations.
-Laws pertaining to workplace health and safety require employers to identify, assess, and manage these hazards.
-In the event that they do not care about their physical safety, they are now subject to the same amount of scrutiny and consequences as if they did not care about their presence.
+Psychosocial hazards in the workplace have the potential to have a negative impact on the mental health of an employee.
+Although they might not be as evident as physical threats, they are just as capable of causing catastrophic harm.
+There are a number of factors that could put you in jeopardy, including having an excessive amount of work to complete, not being aware of your position, not receiving sufficient assistance, being bullied or harassed, not being able to adapt well to change, not being aware of whether or not your employment is secure, and the stress that comes from dealing with clients or difficult situations.
+In order to comply with rules regarding health and safety in the workplace, employers are required to identify, assess, and address these risks.
+The fact that they are being observed and punished in the same manner as if they did not care about being there is a consequence of their lack of concern for their own safety.

 Employee: